In this section...

 In Year 2 the children learn:

-• To create a piece of line art.
+• To create sculptures using a variety of light, shape and colour

 Year 3